akumoplatform/akumo/README.md

 ```

+<b>ATENTION:</b> the mode interactive isn't work on projects, that means if in user.dir has an akumo.json file.

 ### How debugging

 So debugging script's is easy like all the other features on the platform.
 Firstly create a file with the following content: